nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="json"></a> JSON

-The JSON response contains the same fields as the ATOM response.
+The JSON response contains all the fields in the ATOM response, plus the associations field, which contains the concept ids of variables and services that are associated with the collection.

 __Example__